aaltoengpsy/LSL-Workshop/README.md

 The goal of this workshop is to give you an overview of what LSL is and what it is capable of.
 Any practical applications are left to be independently implemented.

-- [Prerequisites](./00_prerequisites.ipynb) contains instructions for setting up the tools you need to complete the workshop.
+- [Prerequisites](./00_prerequisites.ipynb) contains instructions for setting up the tools you need to complete parts 2-4 of the workshop.
 Scripts for testing your setup are also included.
 - [Concepts](./01_intro.ipynb) contains an introduction to the core concepts of LSL, as well as guidance for where to look for more information.
 - [Streaming]() contains an introduction to setting up an LSL server and streaming data and markers to it.
 - [Logging]() introduces a simple way to log streamed data with timestamps created by LSL.